-1. Collection of Whereabouts Information
+1. Whereabouts Filings

-- 1.1 To facilitate the Integrity Unit's planning for Testing from the first day of a quarter, the Integrity Unit shall ordinarily require Athletes in the International Registered Testing Pool to submit their Whereabouts Filings by no later than the 15th day of the month preceding the relevant quarter. - 1.2 In addition to the information set out in Article 4.8.8.2 of the International Standard for Testing and Investigations, Athletes in the International Registered Testing Pool shall be required to include the following further information as part of their quarterly Whereabouts Filing (and to keep such information updated at all times): - (a) Their current mobile telephone number(s); - (b) The name and contact information (personal e-mail address and mobile telephone number(s)) of each of their coach(es); - (c) The name and contact information (personal e-mail address and mobile telephone number(s)) of each of their manager(s), agent(s) and other authorised representative(s); - (d) The name and contact information of each of the clubs and/or regional organisations to which they are registered or affiliated; and - (e) any other relevant information as determined by the AIU from time to time. - 1.3 Athletes who are not in the International Registered Testing Pool may be required to provide the information in 1.2 above upon request from the Integrity Unit. - The Integrity Unit may identify a second tier of Athletes whom it does not require to provide whereabouts information in accordance with Article 4.8.8.2 of the International Standard for Testing and Investigations but for whom it does require some whereabouts information in order to be able to conduct Testing on them (for example, basic contact information, the Athlete's main place of residence, regular training location and anticipated competition schedule for the year or other period).
-The Integrity Unit shall inform the Athletes what whereabouts information is required of them, when it is required of them and in what form it is required.
-If an Athlete in the second tier fails to comply with the whereabouts requirements applicable to him, the Integrity Unit shall consider moving the Athletes up to the International Registered Testing Pool.
+- 1.1 To facilitate the Integrity Unit's planning for Testing from the first day of a quarter, the Integrity Unit shall ordinarily require Athletes in the International Registered Testing Pool to submit their Whereabouts Filings by no later than the 15th day of the month preceding the relevant quarter. - 1.2 In addition to the information set out in Article 4.8.8.2 of the International Standard for Testing and Investigations, Athletes in the International Registered Testing Pool shall be required to include the following further information as part of their quarterly Whereabouts Filing (and to keep such information updated at all times): - (a) Their current mobile telephone number(s); - (b) The name and contact information (personal e-mail address and mobile telephone number(s)) of each of their coach(es); - (c) The name and contact information (personal e-mail address and mobile telephone number(s)) of each of their manager(s), agent(s) and other authorised representative(s); - (d) The name and contact information of each of the clubs and/or regional organisations to which they are registered or affiliated; and - (e) any other relevant information as determined by the Integrity Unit from time to time. - 1.3 Athletes who are not in the International Registered Testing Pool may be required to provide the information in 1.2 above upon request from the Integrity Unit. - 1.4 Whereabouts Filings shall at all times be made in ADAMS, unless ADAMS is unavailable for technical reasons or the Athlete is clearly in emergency circumstances which prevents access to ADAMS, in which case Whereabouts Filings and/or any updates thereto may exceptionally be filed with the Integrity Unit by e-mail to an address provided for the purpose by the Integrity Unit (for the avoidance of doubt, an e-mail sent to the Athlete's National Anti-Doping Organisation, or any other Anti-Doping Organisation, shall not be accepted for this purpose).
+To be a valid submission of a Whereabouts Filing or update thereto by e-mail, the Athlete must include all of the information specified in Article 4.8.8.2 of the International Standard for Testing and Investigations and 1.2 above and/or the update must provide sufficient information to enable a DCO to locate the Athlete without advanced notice.
+The Whereabouts Filing or update must also include a detailed description and evidence of the technical issue experienced with ADAMS and/or the emergency circumstances experienced that prevented the Athlete from accessing ADAMS.
+For the avoidance of doubt, it shall not be a defence to an allegation of a Whereabouts Failure that an Athlete (or a third party with delegated authority) sought to submit a Whereabouts Filing (or update thereto) in ADAMS, but ADAMS was unavailable for technical reasons, if the Athlete did not as soon as possible thereafter make their Whereabouts Filing and/or updates thereto by e-mail to the specified address.
+Save as provided in this paragraph, if an Athlete submits their Whereabouts Filings and/or any updates thereto by a means other than ADAMS, the Integrity Unit may pursue a Whereabouts Failure against them.